Henry Huntly Haight

 Henry Huntly Haight (May 20, 1825 – September 2, 1878) was an American lawyer and politician.
-He was elected the tenth governor of California from December 5, 1867, to December 8, 1871.
+He was the tenth governor of California from December 5, 1867, to December 8, 1871.

 Early life

 Childhood and education

 Haight was of English and Scottish parentage.
 The son of Fletcher Mathews Haight and Elizabeth Stewart (MacLachlan), Henry H. Haight was born in Rochester, New York.
 He was the second of twelve children and the third generation of lawyers.
 He traced his ancestors to Cameron of Lochiel and to Jonathan Teal Haight of England.

 Growing up, Haight was fond of poetry.
 He attended the Rochester Collegiate Institute before entering Yale in 1840 at 15.
 Haight graduated with honors from Yale University in 1844.

 He married Anna Bissell (1834-1898) on January 24, 1855, in St. Louis.
 Bissell was born in Missouri, the daughter of Capt.
 Lewis Bissell and Mary (Woodbridge) of Connecticut.
 The couple had at least one son, Dr. Louis Montrose Haight (1868-1942).